pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_300.md

 ![](images/300/AgentImage05-WorkshopHeader.PNG)

-Update: May 17, 2018
+Update: May 30, 2018

 ## Introduction - Remote Agent Install and On-prem to On-prem database Synchronization

 This lab covers installation and configuration of DIPC remote agent along with synchronization of two on-prem database schemas.
 Agents allow synchronization of data from sources outside Oracle Cloud.
 Two VMs within Ravello will be used to simulate a DIPC instance and an On-Prem database servers.
 The target and source schemas will reside in the same database.
-Ravello VMs are being used to simulate cloud instances and do not have Identity Cloud Service (IDCS).
-Modifications will be made before porting to a GSE environment.
+These labs are being done in the GSE environment.

 This lab supports the following use cases:
 -   Configure Remote DIPC Agent